emmanueltouzery/prelude-ts/README.md

 Prelude.ts is a typescript library which aims to make functional programming concepts accessible and productive in typescript.

-It provides immutable collections (Vector, Set, Map), and constructs such as Option.
+It provides immutable collections (Vector, Set, Map, Stream), and constructs such as Option.

 ```typescript